vinodkumarhs1962/skinspire_V2/Project_docs/Project background and collaboration guidelines v2.md

 This guide provides a quick reference for identifying and fixing detached entity errors while maintaining your centralized database access philosophy.

-Ready to collaborate on enhancing the SkinSpire Clinic Hospital Management System?
+Ready to collaborate on enhancing the Skinspire Clinic Hospital Management System?

-# SkinSpire Healthcare CSS - Developer Quick Reference
+# Skinspire Healthcare CSS - Developer Quick Reference

 ## 🚀 **Essential Component Classes**